-This page explains how to add a signature page to your parenting plan, and how to add your parenting plan to an order or agreement to make it legally binding.
+This page explains how to add a signature page to your arrangements, and how to add your arrangements to an order or agreement to make them legally binding.

 It’s a good idea to consult a lawyer before signing.
-A lawyer can help you understand your rights and responsibilities as a parent, and make sure you’re not agreeing to an unfair parenting arrangement.
+A lawyer can help you understand your rights and responsibilities, and make sure you’re not agreeing to unfair arrangements.

-Once you’ve reviewed and are satisfied with your parenting plan, you will both still need to sign it, and have your signature witnessed.
+Once you’ve reviewed and are satisfied with your arrangements, you will both still need to sign it, and have your signatures witnessed.
 Here are the steps:

-Anyone aged 19 or over who is not a party to (involved in) the agreement can witness the parents’ signatures.
-The parents can’t witness each other’s signatures, but one person can witness both parents’ signatures.
+Anyone aged 19 or over who is not a party to (involved in) the agreement can witness your signatures.
+You and the other person can’t witness each other’s signatures, but a third person can witness both your signatures.

 Someone who witnesses an agreement doesn’t become a party to that agreement and isn’t responsible for seeing that the agreement is followed.
 By signing the agreement, the witness is verifying that:

-You and the other parent may want your parenting plan to be part of an order or agreement that deals with other issues, like support.
+You and the other person might want your arrangements to be part of an order or agreement that deals with other issues, like parenting or support.

-You may want to ask the court to make a consent order based on your parenting plan and other issues that haven’t been included in your parenting plan, but that you’ve agreed on.
+You might want to ask the court to make a consent order based on your arrangements and other issues that haven’t been included in the arrangements, but that you’ve agreed on.
 The Family Law in BC website has more information on court orders.